scality/Zenko/docs/docsource/Reference/bucket_operations/put_bucket_replication.rst

 The destination details include the bucket in which to store replicas and optional storage classes to use to store the replicas.

-S3 acts only on rules with the status Enabled.
-The configuration also identifies an IAM role for S3 to assume for copying objects.
-This role must have sufficient permissions to read objects from the source bucket and replicate these objects into the target bucket.
+Zenko only acts on rules with an Enabled status.
+The configuration also identifies an IAM role for Zenko to assume for copying objects.
+This role must have sufficient permissions to read objects from the source bucket and replicate these objects to the target bucket.

 .. code::